WW-Digital/node-mongo-to-sqs/README.md

   sqs,            // new AWS.SQS()
-  queueUrl,       // the url of the SQS queue formatPayload,  // sync function to transform the document into the SQS MessageBody concurrency     // defaults to 2500 documents to be sent in parallel });
+  queueUrl,       // the url of the SQS queue formatPayload,  // sync function to transform the document into the SQS MessageBody concurrency     // number of concurrent SQS requests (default: 2500) });

 loader.start().then(() => console.log('Done.'));